Starburst Galaxy

 • Click Save.

 Any scheduled data optimization jobs appear in the header section.
-Use the Configure data optimization to edit or delete a data optimization job.
+Use the Configure data optimization dialog to edit or delete a data optimization job.